Yandex Cloud

 • folder_id: Folder ID.

 • min_level: Minimum logging level.
-This is an optional parameter.
+This is an optional setting.

-For more information about the yandex_serverless_container resource parameters, see the provider documentation.
+For more information about yandex_serverless_container properties, see this provider guide.

 2. Create the resources: